 Close to the canal in the Little Venice, there is square Place des Six Montagnes Noires (the Six Black Mountains).
 Once it was used as a place of accommodation for distinguished visitors.
 There you can find the Roesselmann fountain, made by the sculptor Frédéric Bartholdi in 1888.

 Bartholdi was born in Colmar.
-And he is known of designing the famous sculpture of the Statue of Liberty (Liberty Enlightening the World), located in New York.
+And he is known for designing the famous sculpture of the Statue of Liberty (Liberty Enlightening the World), located in New York.
 It was a gift from the people of France to the people of the United States on October 28, 1886.
 Today the house of Bartholdi is transformed in the Bartholdi museum, where you can see his masterpieces, the family’s furniture, and some temporary exhibitions.